Abortion Procedures Maryland

 Medication abortion (also called the abortion pill) can be taken up to 70 days (10 weeks pregnant) after the start of your last menstrual period.

-- The pill is actually two drugs, mifepristone and misoprostol, taken in two separate doses.
+• The abortion pill is actually a regimen of two drugs, mifepristone and misoprostol, taken in two separate doses.

-- Abortion pill reversals possible if action is taken after the first dose.
+• Abortion pill reversals possible if prompt action is taken after the first dose and less successfully after the second dose.

-Follow-up – It is important to follow-up with your doctor after taking this medication regime to see if an abortion has occurred and to assess for complications.
+Follow-up It is important to follow-up with your doctor after taking this medication regimen to see if an abortion has been completed and to monitor for complications.

 SURGICAL ABORTION

-Surgical abortions are done by dilating the cervix and passing instruments into the uterus to suction, grasp, pull, and scrape the pregnancy out.
-The exact procedure is determined by the fetus’ level of growth.
+In general, surgical abortions are performed by dilating the cervix and passing instruments through the cervix and into the uterus to suction, grasp, pull, and remove the pregnancy.
+The exact procedure is determined by the fetus’ stage of growth.
+The different types of procedures are as follows:

 Medical Director

-The content on this page has been reviewed and approved by our medical director: Dr. Ejiroghene Onos
+The content on this page has been reviewed and approved by our medical director: Carolyn Estornell MSN, FNP-C

 It’s your right.
 Know your options.